jingwei-a-zhang/WinAppSDK-Blog-Post/SingleInstancing.md

 1. Navigate to Solution Explorer -> **Right-click** on the project name -> **Deploy**
 2. Open the start menu and click on the search field
-3. Type DrumPad (or your app’s name) in the search field
+3. Type "DrumPad" (or your app’s name) in the search field
-4. Click to launch DrumPad (or your app)
+4. Click on the app icon from the search result to launch the app
-5. Search and launch the app again to see if another instance pop up
+5. Repeat steps 2 to 4 to launch the same app again and see if another instance pops up

 ## Next Steps